fredericalix/godot_grpc/docs/API_REFERENCE.md

 ## GrpcClient Class

 The main class for interacting with gRPC servers.
-Handles connection lifecycle, unary calls, and streaming RPCs.
+Handles connection lifecycle, unary calls, and all four gRPC streaming patterns: server-streaming, client-streaming, and bidirectional streaming.

 ### Properties